 - 1. Any development of which the total construction cost or fair market value, whichever is higher, does not exceed five thousand seven hundred and eighteen (\$5,718) dollars, and does not materially interfere with public use of the water or shorelines of the state.
 For purposes of determining whether or not a permit is required, the total cost or fair market value shall be based on the value of development that is occurring on shorelines of the state; - 2.
 Normal maintenance or normal repair of existing structures or developments, including damage by accident, fire, or elements.
 "Normal maintenance" includes those usual acts to prevent a decline, lapse, or cessation from a lawfully established condition.
 "Normal repair" means to restore a development to a state comparable to its original condition within a reasonable period after decay or partial destruction except where repair causes substantial adverse effects to the shoreline resource or environment.
+Repairs also include increasing the overall height of an existing wall for the purpose of preventing wave over topping and undermining of the existing structure, provided that the added height does not extend waterward of the existing footing and the new height is comparable to the predominant height of single family residential bulkheads within the Waterfront Residential (WR) environment.
 Replacement of a structure or development may be authorized as repair where such replacement is the common method of repair for the type of structure or development and the replacement structure or development is comparable to the original structure or development including but not limited to its size, shape, configuration, location and external appearance, and the replacement does not cause substantial adverse effects to shoreline resources or environment; - 3.
 Construction of a normal protective bulkhead common to single family residences.
-A "normal protective bulkhead" is constructed at or near the ordinary high water mark to protect a single family residence and is for protecting land from erosion, not for the purpose of creating dry land.
+A "normal protective bulkhead" is constructed at or near the ordinary high water mark to protect an existing a single family residence and is for protecting land from erosion, not for the purpose of creating dry land.
 Where an existing bulkhead is being replaced, it shall be constructed no further waterward of the existing bulkhead than is necessary for construction of new footings; - 4.
 Emergency construction necessary to protect property from damage by the elements.
 Flooding or other seasonal events that can be anticipated and may occur but that are not imminent are not an emergency; - 5.
-Construction, installation, or modification of navigational aids such as channel markers and anchor buoys; - Construction on shorelands by an owner, lessee, or contract purchaser of a single family residence for his/her own use or for the use of his/her family, which residence does not have a building height that exceeds 35 feet and meets all requirements of the Shoreline Municipal Code (SMC) and this chapter; - 7.
+Construction, installation, or modification of navigational aids such as channel markers and anchor buoys; - 6.
+Construction on shorelands by an owner, lessee, or contract purchaser of a single family residence for his/her own use or for the use of his/her family, which residence does not have a building height that exceeds 35 feet and meets all requirements of the Shoreline Municipal Code (SMC) and this chapter; - 7.
 Construction of a dock, including a community dock, designed for pleasure craft only, for the private noncommercial use of the owner, lessee, or contract purchaser of one or more single and multi-family residences.
 A dock is a landing and moorage facility for watercraft and does not include recreational decks, storage facilities or other appurtenances.
-This exception applies if the fair market value of the dock does not exceed \$2,500; - 8.
-The marking of property lines or corners, when such marking does not significantly interfere with the normal public use of the surface waters; - 9.
-Any project with certification from the Governor pursuant to Chapter 80.50 RCW; - 10.
-Watershed restoration projects as defined in WAC 173-27-040.
-The City shall review the projects for consistency with the Master Program in an expeditious manner and shall issue its decision along with any conditions within forty-five (45) days of receiving all materials necessary to review the request for exemption from the applicant.
-No fee may be charged for accepting and processing requests for exemption for watershed restoration;
+This exception applies if the fair market value of the dock does not exceed \$2,500;